Top 11 Tour of Great Britain

-Buxton is an elegant Spa town.
-Bakewell has a pretty, meandering river with an array of bustling shops and cafe’s.
+Buxton is an elegant Spa town whilst Bakewell has a pretty river with an array of bustling shops and cafe’s.

 The Caravan and Motorhome Club site at Castleton is great.
 It’s really convenient for walking to the village and local pubs.
 Several walks can be started from the village and the site is on a bus route too.
 The Caravan and Motorhome Club, have a selection of sites throughout the Peak District.

-If want a change, why not wonder back to the past to the heart of the Industrial Revolution, at Quarry Bank Mill.
+If you want a change, why not wonder back to the past to the heart of the Industrial Revolution, at Quarry Bank Mill.
 Then explore the world of English Aristocracy, at one of the many country estates such as Tatton Park, Lyme Park or Dunham Massey.

 For any active folk, taking in the gentle woodland walks and more energetic biking tracks through Delamere Forest is a good option.

-The Camping and Caravanning Club Site at Delamere Forest, perfect for forest trails next door.
-There’s a railway station adjacent, hop on the train to Chester, for a great day out!
+The Camping and Caravanning Club Site at Delamere Forest is perfect for the forest trails next door.
+There’s a railway station adjacent, so hop on the train to Chester, for a great day out!

 The Caravan and Motorhome Club Site at Cheshire Oaks – within walking distance to the Cheshire Oaks designer outlet village.
 Conveniently, it’s on the doorstep to a number of pubs and a canal walk to Chester along the tow path.
 There’s also good public transport.

-Some car parks offer designated van parking.
+Some car parks offer designated campervan parking.
 Roads can be narrow and busy, so make good use of public transport.

 St.Ives with glorious blue waters, quaint harbour and narrow streets.
 We parked up just outside and got the train to town, which takes a good scenic route along the coast.

 Padstow is a delight with lots of Rick Stein products and restaurants for foodies and a beautiful coastline.
 We parked up just outside of town and caught the bus, to avoid the narrow roads and crowds.

 Tintagel, King Arthur territory is another delight.
-There’s easy van parking in the town and great walks.
+There’s easy campervan parking in the town and great walks.